Umm Qasr

-Umm Qasr (أم قصر, also transliterated as Um-qasir, Um-qasser, or Um Qasr.) is a port city in southern Iraq.
+Umm Qasr (أم قصر, also transliterated as Um-qasir, Um-qasser, or Um Qasr) is a port city in southern Iraq.
 It stands on the canalised Khawr az-Zubayr, part of the Khawr Abd Allah estuary which leads to the Persian Gulf.
 It is separated from the border of Kuwait by a small inlet.
 A bridge across the waterway linked the port with Kuwait prior to the 1991 Persian Gulf War.

 History

 Village to port

-Umm Qasr was originally a small fishing town, but was used as a military port on several occasions before advancing trades and jobs by building a deep-water port on the coast.
+Umm Qasr was originally a small fishing town, but was used as a military port on several occasions before advancing trade and jobs by building a deep-water port on the coast.
 It was said to have been the site of Alexander the Great's landing in Mesopotamia in 325 BC.
 During the Second World War a temporary port was established there by the Allies to unload supplies to dispatch to the Soviet Union.
 It fell back into obscurity after the war, but the government of King Faisal II sought to establish a permanent port there in the 1950s.

 After the Iraqi Revolution of 1958, a naval base was established at Umm Qasr.
 The port was subsequently founded in 1961 by the Iraqi ruler General Abdul-Karim Qassem.
 It was intended to serve as Iraq's only "deep water" port, reducing the country's dependence on the disputed Shatt al-Arab waterway that marks the border with Iran.
 The port facilities were built by a consortium of companies from West Germany, Sweden and Lebanon, with a railway line connecting it to Basra and Baghdad.
 The port opened for business in July 1967.